Slins-23/neural-network/README.md

 - [Todo](#todo)

 # Summary
 A Python implementation from scratch of a neural network (using NumPy for matrix operations), made primarily for learning purposes.
+It is nowhere near optimized, so expect bugs, redundant and duplicate code, slow performance, high memory usage, out of place/obsolete comments, and things of the sort.

 >You can find the example datasets, as well as the already labeled versions of the image datasets in the folder `datasets`.<br>
 You can also find the example architectures for the models in the example videos in the section [Example model architectures](#example-model-architectures).